What Happens After a Deposition in a Car Accident Case?

 If you have to give a deposition during your car accident case, the next legal process to expect is pretrial settlement negotiations.
 The answers you gave to questions during a deposition may change the insurance company’s view of your case or damages.
 The insurance company may reevaluate its initial settlement offer and adjust it higher based on the transcript of your deposition.
 If the insurance company increases its settlement offer and you wish to accept, this will be the end of your case.

 If the car insurance company still does not offer an adequate amount for your injuries and losses after your deposition, your attorney can try to negotiate with the claims adjuster during pretrial hearings.
-Your attorney can use information obtained during depositions to strengthen negotiations.
+Your Phoenix car accident lawyer can use information obtained during depositions to strengthen negotiations.
 If alternative dispute resolution (mediation or arbitration) fails and the defense still refuses to settle, your car accident case will have to go to trial for a resolution instead.

 Personal Injury Trial